 Cohort Retention Analysis is a powerful technique that every business owner should know.
-For more details, please check our dedicated blog post on how to do cohort analysis using SQL.
+For more details, please check our dedicated guide on Build Cohort Retention Chart using Holistics.

 There are many ways to visualize cohort retention, but the most common and useful way is using a two-dimensional "heat map" whose cells are colored based on their values.
 This is where Holistics's Retention Heatmap comes in.

 Displaying cohort retention can be done with Table visualization and conditional formatting, but it is much easier with a dedicated visualization that is Retention Heat Map.